Korean War Legacy Project

 Bio

 Edward L. Brooks was born in Portsmouth, Virginia.
 He had been waiting to be drafted and or waiting for his enlistment to come in before his enlistment through the National Guard made it through.
 He entered the military in early 1953.
-Edward Brooks arrived in Korea from Japan in late July 1953.
-He was stationed in Geojedo Island as a part of the 21st Infantry Regiment, 24th Division.
-He was a Corporal upon entering and a Sergeant First Class at his discharge.
-He was the Sergeant of a platoon section of the I&R, and participated in the patrols at night time.
+Edward Brooks arrived in Korea from Japan in August 1953.
+He was stationed on Geojedo Island as a part of the 21st Infantry Regiment, 24th Division.
+He was a corporal upon entering and a Sergeant First Class at his discharge.
+He was the sergeant of a platoon section of the I&R, and participated in the patrols at night time.
 Edward Brooks left Korea in March 1955, and he was discharged at that time as well.

 Video Clips